wing5wong/kamar-directory-services/readme.md

 - `options` The options to be requested for your directory service

 ## Routes
-A single route is defined in `/app/routes/kamar.php` accepting `POST` requests to `/kamar`.
+A single route is defined accepting `POST` requests to `/kamar`.
-The route is handled by `/app/Http/Controllers/HandleKamarPost.php`.
+The route is handled by `/Controllers/HandleKamarPost.php`.
 Base functionality as described in the KAMAR example is implemented here, but you are free to adjust to suit your requirements.

 ## Middleware
-A new `kamar` middleware group is created in `/app/Http/Kernel.php`.
+A new `kamar` middleware group is defined.
 The group is the same as the default `web` group, but has the csrf middleware removed.
 You MUST make sure you are authenticating requests to your application.